LSeu-Open/AIEnhancedWork/README.md

 We're excited to introduce a new standardized evaluation framework for assessing AI models across three key dimensions:

-- External Benchmarks (60 points): Combining entity benchmarks and extensive dev testing across 41 benchmarks for LLMs and VLMs
+- **External Benchmarks (60 points)**: Combining entity benchmarks and extensive dev testing across 41 benchmarks for LLMs and VLMs
-- Community Assessment (20 points): Leveraging arena-based Elo ratings for real-world performance evaluation
+- **Community Assessment (20 points)**: Leveraging arena-based Elo ratings for real-world performance evaluation
-- Technical Performance (20 points): Measuring efficiency through pricing, context handling, and size-to-performance ratios
+- **Technical Performance (20 points)**: Measuring efficiency through pricing, context handling, and size-to-performance ratios

 This framework provides a robust 100-point scoring system designed to offer transparent, comprehensive model evaluation while accommodating both established and emerging AI models.

-Currently in alpha, we welcome feedback from the AI community to help refine and improve this evaluation methodology.
+**Currently in alpha, we welcome feedback from the AI community to help refine and improve this evaluation methodology.**

-- For complete scoring transparency : [Detailed assessment breakdowns](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Scoring/Scoring_Breakdown.md) are available for all evaluated models.
+***Current Displayed version is Alpha v0.2***

 <br>